How to monetize your audience to grow your following and revenue

 If you’re a teacher with a growing audience, a great way to monetize your following is to bring your offline students online.

 Doing so allows you to scale both your reach and earnings as a teacher.

-Take entrepreneur, author, and co-founder of Girls Leadership, Rachel Simmons, for example.
+Take entrepreneur and founder of Rich Girl Collective, Tiffany Williams, for example.
 She transitioned her offline business into a successful online course, which allowed her to scale both her business and her impact.

 If you’re starting out and wondering how to sell info products, first consider which format to take on, which ranges from written to audio to video content.

 You can earn money from a diversified list of info products, like coding instructor Chris Oliver’s Rails Master Class online course.

 Or design instructor Robert Joyner’s Complete Guide to Design & Composition.

 Basically, streamline and scale your teaching business by bringing your students from a physical classroom to a virtual one and sell online tutorials.

 Speaking of transitioning your audience, our next tip follows suit, but from reading your blog to reading your ebook.